GeekHaven/Geekhaven2015-2016/README.md

-#List of  Projects Undertake By GeekHaven
+#List of  Projects Undertaken By GeekHaven

 ##Open for student support
 * [Effervescence 2015 Website](https://github.com/GeekHaven/Effervescence-2015) -  The official website of Effe 2015.
 All the students of institute are welcome to contribute by sending pull requests.

 * [New Profile Server and Alumni Database]() - The project aims in creating a database of students which contains all the contact info that can be furthur utilized as an alumni database.
 Contact GeekHaven [members](#committee) for contributing to the project.

+#List of Project Ideas

+* [New Profile Server and Alumni Database]() - The project aims in creating a database of students which contains all the contact info that can be furthur utilized as an alumni database.
+Contact GeekHaven [members](#committee) for contributing to the project.
+* Faculty Profile
+* Course Webpage

 #Committee